Cryptomnesia: Jerusalem of Gold

-Tyler
+Steven Tyler

 In 1984, when Aerosmith were recording Done With Mirrors, lead singer Steven Tyler heard the group's "You See Me Crying" on the radio and, not remembering that it was their own song, suggested that the group record a cover version, to which guitarist Joe Perry replied, "That's us, fuckhead!".

-Harrison
+George Harrison

 The precedent in United States copyright law, since 1976, has been to treat alleged cryptomnesia no differently from deliberate plagiarism.
 The seminal case is Bright Tunes Music v.
 Harrisongs Music, where the publisher of "He's So Fine," written and composed by Ronald Mack, demonstrated to the court that George Harrison borrowed substantial portions of his song "My Sweet Lord" from "He's So Fine."
 The Court imposed damages despite a claim that the copying was subconscious.
 The ruling was upheld by the Second Circuit in ABKCO Music v.
 Harrisongs Music, and the case Three Boys Music v.
 Michael Bolton, upheld by the Ninth Circuit, affirmed the principle.

-McCullough
+Colleen McCullough

 In 1987, Australian author Colleen McCullough published a novella, The Ladies of Missalonghi.
 Critics alleged that she had plagiarised The Blue Castle, a 1926 novel by L. M. Montgomery.
 McCullough acknowledged having read Montgomery's works in her youth, but attributed the similarities to subconscious recollection.

-Eco
+Umberto Eco

 In Interpretation and Overinterpretation, Umberto Eco describes the rediscovery of an antique book among his large collection, which was eerily similar to the pivotal object in his novel The Name of the Rose.